As part of the open-source and AWS instance solution, you have:

 One of the simplest ways to get HUBzero up and running is to launch an Amazon AWS image.

 The HUBzero Essential AWS instance is available on the AWS Marketplace.
 Those familiar with launching instances on AWS can go to the marketplace and get their own hub up and running with a single click in about 5 minutes.

 The HUBzero Essential AWS instance is a completely preconfigured and installed AWS image of the HUBzero platform — it has all collaborative capabilities of the Complete HUBzero Platform, except for one: the ability to launch user-contributed simulation/modeling tools as interactive applications.
 That feature will be part of the HUBzero Complete AWS image and will be available in the marketplace soon.
 In the meantime, if you need this feature, you may always utilize one of the more advanced installation methods below.

 Note: HUBzero Essential AWS instance has a nominal charge of $0.03/hour plus any AWS-related storage/instance charges, and support activities such as the HUBzero Foundation.

-For very small-scale use and for demonstrations, the AWS micro instances (part of the AWS free tier) are generally adequate for running this version of HUBzero.
+For very small-scale use and for demonstrations, the AWS micro instances are generally adequate for running this version of HUBzero.